-Born 1932 into a noble Mecklenburg family in Ludwigslust (Germany), Bassewitz studied architecture at the Technical University of Braunschweig 1953 to 1959 and set up his first architectural practice with Carl-Friedrich Fischer in Hamburg in 1967.
+Born in 1932 into a noble Mecklenburg family in Ludwigslust (Germany), Bassewitz studied architecture at the Technical University of Braunschweig from 1953 to 1959, and set up his first architectural practice with Carl-Friedrich Fischer in Hamburg in 1967.
 Since then he has been a prolific and successful architect with various partnerships.
-Noteworthy are his achievements in the field of conservation.
+Bassewitz has noteworthy achievements in the field of conservation.